rrebeiz/quickbooks/README.md

   * Content: {"error": "you are not authorized to view this content"}
   * Code: 404
   * Content: {"error":"the requested resource could not be found"}
-  * Code: 422
-  * Content: {"error": {"name":"should not be empty","email":"should not be empty", "password":"should not be empty"}}
   * Code: 500
   * Content: {"error": "internal server error"}